-The Victorian Fisheries Authority has been working with stakeholders to develop a new Victorian eel fishery management plan.
-A steering committee advises on the plan's preparation and has met four times.
-A draft planwas released for public comment, which closed on Sunday 11 June 2017.
+A draft plan was released for public comment, which closed on Sunday 11 June 2017.
 Submissions can be reviewed at the completed consultation page.

-This will be the third eel fishery management plan following those declared in 1995 and 2002.
+This is the third eel fishery management plan following those declared in 1995 and 2002.
 The purpose of this plan is to build on the progress made in the previous two plans and ensure the fishery remains viable, profitable and sustainable for all users of the resource.

 This management plan is a blueprint for future actions to benefit all users of the resource: Indigenous communities, recreational and commercial fishers, including those harvesting from restocked waters.
 This is reinforced by the key objectives of this plan which provide for: